shaikhfurquan/jobHunt_portal/README.md

 Feel free to reach out for any questions or further clarifications regarding the API usage!

+---

-# Application APIs
+## Application APIs

-This section provides details about the Application APIs for the Advanced Social Media application.
+This section provides details about the Application APIs for the Job Hunt Portal application.
 Below are the available endpoints for job application management.

 ### 1. Apply for a Job
 - **Endpoint:** `POST /api/v1/application/apply/{jobId}`